awsdocs/amazon-ec2-user-guide/doc_source/monitoring-system-instance-status-check.md

 There are two types of status checks: system status checks and instance status checks\.

 **System Status Checks**
 Monitor the AWS systems on which your instance runs\.
 These checks detect underlying problems with your instance that require AWS involvement to repair\.
 When a system status check fails, you can choose to wait for AWS to fix the issue, or you can resolve it yourself\.
-For instances backed by Amazon EBS, you can stop and start the instance yourself, which in most cases migrates it to a new host\.
+For instances backed by Amazon EBS, you can stop and start the instance yourself, which in most cases results in the instance being migrated to a new host\.
 For instances backed by instance store, you can terminate and replace the instance\.

 The following are examples of problems that can cause system status checks to fail:
 + Loss of network connectivity